GAM-team/GAM/docs/gam.cfg.md

         Limit on number of Google API calls per 60 seconds
         Default: 1000
         Range: 100 - Unlimited
+api_calls_tries_limit
+        Limit the number of tries for Google API calls that return an error that indicates a retry should be performed
+        Default: 10
+        Range: 3-10
 auto_batch_min
         Automatically generate gam batch command if number of users specified in gam users xxx command exceeds this number